synox/diary/README.md

     vi path/to/file.txt.asc

-## decrypt to console
+## decrypt one entry console
 ``diary-print`` simply prints an entry to stdout.

-    diary-print path/to/file.md.asc
+    diary-print path/to/file.txt.asc

+## read all entries
+``diary-read`` decrypts all entries and prints in $READER.
+It used `gpg2` for to use the gpg-agent on OSX.
+The implementation can be changed with the environment variable `GPG_CMD`.

+    diary-read